Eton, Berkshire

-Eton (/ˈiːtən/ EE-tən) is a town in Berkshire, England, on the opposite bank of the River Thames to Windsor, connected to it by Windsor Bridge.
-The civil parish, which also includes the village of Eton Wick two miles west of the town, had a population of 4,692 at the 2011 census.
-Within the boundaries of the historic county of Buckinghamshire, in 1974 it came under the administration of Berkshire following the Local Government Act 1972; since 1998 it has been part of the unitary authority of Windsor and Maidenhead.
+Eton (/ˈiːtən/ EE-tən) is a town in the Royal Borough of Windsor and Maidenhead in Berkshire, England.
+It is located on the River Thames opposite the town of Windsor, to which it is connected by Windsor Bridge.
+The civil parish of Eton, which also includes the village of Eton Wick two miles west of the town, had a population of 4,692 at the 2011 census.
 The town is best known as the location of Eton College.

-Eton is on the Thames Path between Maidenhead and Windsor.

-Eton is also home to Swan Lifeline, the oldest registered swan rescue and treatment charity devoted entirely to the care of sick and injured swans in the Thames Valley and surrounding areas, on the Cuckoo Weir Island, and was patronised by George Michael and Michael Parkinson.
+Eton was historically within Buckinghamshire, being moved to Berkshire in 1974.